Kristina01111000/Drws_site/README.md

 - Double check other sites are switched to tabulator
 - New podcast filming 3/13, he will send me the link
 - https://growingholistically.com/the-four-element-scorecard/ make the the media file link the same size as the other download links
-- Next email will be for the tabulator, edit some of the text from the pages into email format and send early next week, aim for tuesday, send him the email when it's ready so he can confirm it “have you been using the tabulator?”
 - Next months email will be the documentary”dr w is very proud of this documentary that goes deep into exploring the wisdom of the four elements, when you have 30 minutes to spare it is worth seeing”

-finalize draft and send it to him -> pictures didn't show up when i got it, had to accept them